Working with Proxies

 • Use HTTPS proxies when available

-Remember: The right proxy setup can make the difference between 10% and 90% success rates!
+Remember: The right proxy setup significantly impacts success rates.